 - Greeley Irrigation Company (GIC or Ditch No.3)

 What is the current cash-in-lieu rate?

-of October 2014, the rate is $33,000 per acre foot.
+As of October 19, 2016 the rate is $33,000 per acre foot.
 The cash-in-lieu rate is subject to change and is updated on a quarterly basis at the January, April, July, and October Water and Sewer Board Meetings.